The Ultimate App Store Optimization Checklist (with Examples)

 A common mistake when getting started with ASO is wasting time optimizing for keywords that are out of reach.
 If your app’s performance isn’t reasonably close to the benchmark, you’re better off finding keywords that are less competitive.
 Once your performance improves you can go back and optimize for those more competitive keywords.

 Apple and Google give a lot of weight to keywords that appear in the app's name when deciding where to rank the app.
 That's why it's necessary to include your most important keywords in your app's name.
 The most common way to do it is to have your brand's name and then a short sentence that includes the most important keywords.

 Important: Where you place your keywords in the name also impacts your rank.

-If you can, try to incoporate keywords in the beginning of your name.
+If you can, try to incorporate keywords in the beginning of your name.
 This isn't recommended for apps with a very strong brand, because the brand is something people search for and also why people download the app.
-But in case where the brand is new, or isn't well known try swapping the position of the keywords and the brand.
+But in cases where the brand is new, or isn't well known try swapping the position of the keywords and the brand.

 For a deeper look at how keywords impact ranks check out our Keyword Teardown series.